vhive-serverless/vHive/docs/developers_guide.md

   the [legacy branch](https://github.com/vhive-serverless/vHive/tree/legacy-firecracker-v0.24.0-with-upf-support).
   We are also working on supporting [remote Firecracker snapshots](./snapshots.md#remote-snapshots) (GH-823).

-* vHive integrates with Kubernetes and Knative via its built-in CRI support.
+* vHive integrates Firecracker with Kubernetes and Knative via its built-in CRI support. gVisor functions use Kubernetes RuntimeClass and stock containerd directly.
-  Currently, only Knative Serving is supported.

 * vHive supports arbitrary distributed setup of a serverless cluster.